"We have done the impossible and that makes us mighty."

 Kick the Dog: Womack is the one to tell Jayne that his hat makes him look 'like an idiot'.
 Sure, perhaps it needed to be said, but c'mon Womack...

 Kill It with Fire: Threatens to set a poor guy on fire.
 He got as far as splashing something flammable on him and lighting a match, suggesting it wasn't exactly an empty threat.

 Spiteful Spit: When forced to leave Serenity, he spits in the cargo bay in frustration.

 Primary villain in Serenity.
 A special agent/assassin of Parliament, sent out to keep government secrets and take care of loose ends.
-While he technically represents their interests, they are never seen, making him more-or-less the Dragon-in-Chief.
+While he technically represents their interests, they are never seen, making him The Heavy.